TheNewStellW/vmware-operations-guide/content/Miscellaneous/Chapter 8 - VDI & DaaS/4.8.4-performance-management/_index.md

 The CPU Queue Length is the total queue length.
 In future, we may convert it into per vCPU.
 Same with disk latency, as read and write can move independantly.

-We do not include CPU Context Switch and Disk Outstanding IO, as I’m not yet convinced on the threshold, based on the profiling data.
+We do not include CPU Context Switch and Disk Outstanding IO, as I'm not yet convinced on the threshold, based on the profiling data.
 The numbers vary too wide.
 Send me your profiling result so I can consider it too.

 We do not include CPU Overlap as the value is negligible most of the time.
 It will be green most of the time, hence inflating the value unnecessarily.